 The exact reason why your skin cells go haywire is unknown, but it’s likely due to genetics and a faulty immune system.
 It can develop at any age, but it most commonly appears between ages 15 and 35.
 A trigger, such as stress or the weather, is often responsible for the onset of psoriasis and outbreaks.

 Psoriasis is not contagious, so you cannot catch it from coming in contact with it.

 Most often you experience itchy patches of reddened skin with scaly cells on top.
 But you may also develop small red lesions or areas of shiny, thicker skin.
 Most often psoriasis appears on your:

 Psoriasis describes a group of skin conditions that include:

-The providers at Crane Dermatology do a thorough physical exam, review your symptoms, and discuss with you your medical and family history to determine if you have psoriasis.
+The providers at Atlantic Dermatology do a thorough physical exam, review your symptoms, and discuss with you your medical and family history to determine if you have psoriasis.
 No blood test can diagnose it, but they may order a skin biopsy to see if the psoriatic skin is thicker and inflamed.

 Psoriasis does not have a cure, but the symptoms are manageable.
 Treatment aims at reducing skin inflammation and making itching less prominent.
 Your provider may offer topical treatments, oral or injectable medications, or light therapy to ease the skin condition.